Is Bogota safe for travelers?

 Bogota is one of the great Capital cities of South America and a great springboard to be able to see Colombia.

-The third highest city above sea level in the world, it’s a location within the northern section of the Andes features the highest waterfalls in the world.
+The 3rd highest city above sea level in the world, it’s location within the northern section of the Andes features the world’s highest waterfalls.